-- Toss together the carrots with 2 tablespoon olive, fresh thyme, salt, and pepper.
+- Toss together carrots with 2 tablespoons olive, fresh thyme, salt, and pepper.
 Spread the carrots in an even layer on a baking sheet.
 Cover the pan with aluminum foil and roast in the oven for 30-35 minutes or until tender.

 - Meanwhile, make the spiced pistachios.
 Melt 1 tablespoon butter in a nonstick saute pan over medium heat.
-Add the honey and paprika, stirring to combine.
-Add the pistachios, tossing to coat.
-Simmer for 1 minute, then remove from heat and spread the pistachios on wax paper.
+Add honey and paprika, stirring to combine.
+Add pistachios, tossing to coat.
+Simmer for 1 minute, then remove from heat and spread pistachios on wax paper.
 Let cool.

-- Combine the pomegranate juice with balsamic vinegar and honey.
-Remove the carrots from the oven and remove the foil.
-Pour the juice on top, tossing to coat.
+- Combine pomegranate juice with balsamic vinegar and honey.
+Remove carrots from the oven and remove foil.
+Pour juice on top, tossing to coat.